digitalutsc/islandora_web_annotations/CONTRIBUTING.md

 Take a look at [Creating a pull request](https://help.github.com/articles/creating-a-pull-request).
 In a nutshell you need to:

-1. [Fork](https://help.github.com/articles/fork-a-repo) the Islandora Oral Histories Solution Pack repository to your personal GitHub account.
+1. [Fork](https://help.github.com/articles/fork-a-repo) the Islandora Web Annotations Utility Module repository to your personal GitHub account.
 See [Fork a repo](https://help.github.com/articles/fork-a-repo) for detailed instructions.
 2. Commit any changes to the issue/topic branch in your fork.
 Comments can be as terse as "Work on #243.", etc. but you can be more descriptive if you want.
 However, please refer to the issue you are working on somewhere in the commit comment using Github's '#' shortcut, as in the example.
-3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the Islandora Oral Histories Solution Pack GitHub repository that you forked in step 1 (in other words, https://github.com/MarcusBarnes/mik).
+3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the Islandora Web Annotations Utility Module GitHub repository that you forked in step 1 (in other words, https://github.com/MarcusBarnes/mik).

-You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) `Islandora Oral Histories Solution Pack` repository.
+You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) `Islandora Web Annotations Utility Module` repository.

 ## License Agreements

-Islandora Oral Histories Solution Pack is licensed under GPL version 3 or higher.
-By opening a pull request or otherwise contributing code to the Islandora Oral Histories Solution Pack codebase, you transfer non-exclusive ownership of that code (you retain ownership of your code for other purposes) to the Islandora Oral Histories Solution Pack maintainers for the sole purpose of redistributing your contribution within the Islandora Oral Histories Solution Pack codebase under the conditions of the GPLv3 license or higher.
+Islandora Web Annotations Utility Module is licensed under GPL version 3 or higher.
+By opening a pull request or otherwise contributing code to the Islandora Web Annotations Utility Module codebase, you transfer non-exclusive ownership of that code (you retain ownership of your code for other purposes) to the Islandora Web Annotations Utility Module maintainers for the sole purpose of redistributing your contribution within the Islandora Web Annotations Utility Module codebase under the conditions of the GPLv3 license or higher.
 You also warrant that you have the legal authority to make such a transfer.

 ## Thanks